What are employee expectations?

 Diversity, Equity, Inclusion and Belonging

 A diverse workforce brings sharing of unique perspectives and experience, respect of every employee’s individual needs, and the ability of everyone to reach their full professional potential without barriers.

 Employees now expect employers to create flexible working environments, recruit diverse teams, and train employees to identify unconscious bias and workplace discrimination, all while offering everybody equal opportunities.

 Few employees were physically, mentally or emotionally untouched by the pandemic, which also highlighted the health/wealth gaps in different employee populations.
 Ensuring employee wellbeing should be part of strategic planning to drive the current and future health of the entire workforce.
 Employees expect their employer to ensure their physical, mental, financial and social wellbeing.
-Employers can do this by encouraging and supporting employee behaviors that are rewarding, sustainable, and healthy.
+Employers can do this by encouraging and supporting employee behaviours that are rewarding, sustainable, and healthy.

-In some corporate cultures, industries and organizations, this is considered ‘unprofessional’, but remote working laid bare the lives of others.
+In some corporate cultures, industries and organisations, this is considered ‘unprofessional’, but remote working laid bare the lives of others.
 Children, family members, and even pets in the Zoom background; everyone saw and heard intimate details of co-workers’ home lives.
-Not all employees will want to bring their whole selves to work in the future, but many will, and organizations should expect employees’ expectations to adjust when it comes to this.
+Not all employees will want to bring their whole selves to work in the future, but many will, and organisations should expect employees’ expectations to adjust when it comes to this.

 More workplace flexibility

 In some countries, working from home wasn’t even an option for most organisations and employees, but it had to become a reality.
 While remote work doesn’t appeal to everyone, organisations must anticipate that employees expect more flexible workplace policies in the future.
 This includes options to work from home several days a week or letting employees tailor their workdays around their schedules.

 Greater connection with colleagues